 Pivoting in a Pandemic for Leisure Travel Firms

-The spread of COVID-19 has catastrophically damaged the travel industry.
+The spread of COVID-19 has catastrophically damaged the travel industry based on the data collected throughout the pandemic.
 With obliterated revenues, many travel companies are making drastic decisions: “How can we stay afloat until the travel industry resumes?”
 These choices often include massive layoffs, massive loans, or bankruptcy.
 How can a travel company pivot their business to stay viable during this pandemic?
 Can pivoting prepare the company to lead the pack when the travel industry bounces back looking and functioning very differently than it did pre-pandemic?

 Benefits of pivoting a business model versus cutting back until travel becomes viable again include generating revenue when future revenue from the old model is uncertain, retaining employees, their expertise, and the costs of their training, and retaining existing connections with networks in travel destinations and with vendors.